Our Plan

 How We Make Community Energy Work

 The current energy system is expensive, centralized, and often inaccessible to those who need it most.
-But the future of power isn’t top-down — it’s community-led.
+But the future of power isn’t top-down — it’s community-led from the “bottom up”

 We’re not waiting for a perfect system.
-We’re building a working one.
+We’re building a working one now.

 What We’re Building

 This isn’t just a project.
-It’s a blueprint for the next energy era.
+It’s a community blueprint for the next energy era.

 How We Do It